UCSBarchlab/PyLSE/README.md

 The above commands have been tested to work with Python 3.8 and Python 3.9.
 If you have one or both of those installed, you may need to replace the `pip3` commands above with `pip3.8` or `pip3.9`, respectively, for a more targeted installation.

 ## Contact
-For general questions feel free to reach out to [Archlab @ UCSB](https://www.arch.cs.ucsb.edu/).
+For general questions, feel free to reach out to [Archlab @ UCSB](https://www.arch.cs.ucsb.edu/).

 For immediate help with PyLSE, contact Michael (mchristensen@ucsb.edu) and George (gtzimpragos@ucsb.edu).